 Dressing or no dressing?

-Feel free to drizzle in some additional dressing like ranch, catalina or even this Guacamole Salsa if you’d like.
+Feel free to drizzle in some additional dressing like this creamy cilantro lime dressing, ranch, catalina or even guacamole Salsa.
 I find that adding dressing makes everything a bit too wet and soggy for my liking, but that’s totally personal preference.

 More Mexican inspired recipes you’ll love